galzmarc/amenitiz/README.md

 This is a cash register (shopping cart) API built with FastAPI and SQLModel, implementing a checkout system with product discounts.

 ### Requirements
-Add products to a cart and compute the total price
+Add products to a cart and compute the total price.
+Items may be added in any order.

 ## Discount Rules